ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### Online Services Terms
-a legal agreement between Microsoft and the customer
+a legal agreement between Microsoft and the customer that details the obligations by both parties with respect to the processing and security of customer data and personal data

 ### Data Protection Addendum (DPA)
 urther defines the data processing and security terms for online services, including: